brandur/sorg/content/articles/acid.md

 It's never desirable to fail transactions that we hoped to commit, but atomicity cancels the expensive fallout.

 {{Figure "Some requests.
 Each wraps its database operations using an atomic transaction so that they either all commit, or none of them do."
-(NewImgSrcAndAlt "/assets/images/acid/transactions-in-requests.svg" "Some requests.
+(ImgSrcAndAlt "/assets/images/acid/transactions-in-requests.svg" "Some requests.
 Each wraps its database operations using an atomic transaction so that they either all commit, or none of them do.")}}

 ### The janitorial team (#janitorial-team)